-In the other method the operator inserts his covered index or if necessary index and middle-finger in the patient's rectum, and fixing the gland he supports it from the inside while the thumb and the fingers of the other hand perform the manipulations.
+In the other method the operator inserts his covered middle or if necessary index- and middle-finger, with some lubricant on the finger, cold cream or pure fresh lard, in the patient's rectum; and fixing the gland he supports it from the inside while the thumb and the fingers of the other hand perform the manipulations.
 The bladder should always be evacuated before beginning the treatment.